mfmceneaney/mfmceneaney.github.io/README.md

 ## Preview

-To view a live preview of the site, [click here](https://ryanfitzgerald.github.io/devportfolio/).
+To view the live site, [click here](https://mfmceneaney.github.io).

 ## Built With